Whitney towers and gropes in 4--manifolds: Proof of Theorem

 The gropes in the statement of Theorem~\ref{class-order-thm} can be arranged to satisfy the hypotheses of next theorem by using finger moves to push down cap-intersections (2.5 of \cite{FQ}) into the order 0 surfaces and by applying Krushkal's grope splitting technique \cite{Kr}.

 \begin{thm} Let $g_i^c$ be a collection of class $n$ $A_i$--like dyadic capped gropes in a 4--manifold $X$ with disjoint properly embedded bodies $g_i$ such that all the caps have disjointly embedded interiors and each cap contains only a single interior intersection point with some $0$th stage $A_j^0$.
-Then there exists an order $(n-1)$ Whitney tower $T$ in $X$ such that: \begin{enumerate}
+Then, for any regular neighborhood $N(g_i^c)$ of the union of the $g_i^c$, there exists an order $(n-1)$ Whitney tower $\cW$ in $X$ such that: \begin{enumerate}